ydb-platform/ydb/ydb/docs/en/core/faq/_includes/yql.md

 #### Is search by index performed for conditions containing the LIKE operator? {#like-index}

-You can only use the `LIKE` operator to search by table index if it sets the row prefix:
+You can only use the `LIKE` operator to search a table index if it specifies a row prefix:

 ```sql
 SELECT * FROM string_key_table